 Guideline: Do not use attribute or enumeration names that hard-code assumptions on number.
 For example “ManualGear1”..”ManualGear10”, or “DoorsInRow1”..”DoorsInRow3”

 Rationale: Similar to the guideline for creating attributes independent of vehicle capability assumption, this pre-disposes knowledge of the maximum value that an attribute may attain.
-Artificially low limits constrain the API—what if your vehicle has more than 3 rows of seats (a bus)?
+Artificially low limits constrain the API—what if your vehicle has more than 3 rows of seats (full-sized van)?
 Artificially high limits make the API look nonsensical.
 Both create an API that is not generic and non-orthogonal, and is not flexible for future extension.
 Data should be restructured such that the numerical information is independent of the attribute name (perhaps by using multiple independent attributes).

 Guideline: Create attributes that are independent of mechanism Rationale: Vehicle buses or technologies change—we don’t want the APIs to be describing obsolete technologies.
 For example, don’t build APIs using CAN bus when the same service could be provided by MOST, FlexRay, or EAVB.
 Or don’t assume gears are mandatory for vehicles with CVT.